Kong/docs.konghq.com/app/konnect/updates.md

 ### 2022.11.xx

-**Certificate Management functionality added to the {{site.konnect_saas}} manager ** : Konnect now allows customers to handle the complexity of creating, storing, and organizing certificates needed for runtime instances connected to Runtime Groups in Konnect.
-This reduces operational complexity on customers while ensuring that the security is not compromised.
+**Certificate Management functionality added to the {{site.konnect_saas}} manager ** : {{site.konnect_short_name}} now allows customers to handle the complexity of creating, storing, and organizing certificates needed for runtime instances connected to runtime groups in {{site.konnect_short_name}}.
+This reduces operational complexity for customers while ensuring that security is not compromised.

 ## October 2022